DFDLSchemas/NACHA/README.md

 To download the repository go to http://dfdlschemas.github.com/NACHA/.

-A NACHA file consists of a File Header record, repeating batches and a File Control record.
+A NACHA message is referred to as a file, and consists of a File Header record, repeating batches and a File Control record.
 A batch consists of a Batch Header record, repeating entries and a Batch Control record.
 An entry consists of an Entry Detail record optionally followed by Addenda records.
 Entry Detail records of the following types are currently supported: